quriosapien/meliorism/blog/startups-and-entrepreneurship/working-at-a-startup.md

-# A Note on Working At A Startup
+# A Note on Working at a Startup

 Having met a lot of people who have a misconception of how is it to be working at a startup, I was motivated to write this.